groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/find/xlsx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Find XLSX Document Watermark"
+head_title: "Unmask Hidden XLSX Spreadsheets Watermarks"
-head_description: "GroupDocs.Watermark for .NET allows to generate Word Document watermarks in .NET, J2SE 7.0 (1.7) or above applications."
+head_description: "Unmask hidden watermarks within documents effortlessly with GroupDocs.Watermark for .NET."

 ############################# Header ############################
-title: "Find Watermark for Document of MS Word formats with .NET"
+title: "Unmask Hidden XLSX Spreadsheets Watermarks Instantly"
-description: "Text and image watermark generation for MS Excel files using .NET J2SE applications.
-Watermarks your business documents with BMP, PNG, GIF, and JPEG images or text.
-Adjust watermark size, alignment, rotation angle, and position on the document pages."
+description: "Quickly unmask and manage hidden watermarks with GroupDocs.Watermark for .NET."
 subtitle: "GroupDocs.Watermark for .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download at Nuget for free"
+    - title: "Nuget package for free"
       link: "https://releases.groupdocs.com/watermark/net/"

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Watermark for .NET"
+    title: "Learn more about GroupDocs.Watermark for .NET"
     link: "/watermark/net/"
     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       GroupDocs.Watermark for .NET is designed for generation various Word watermarks using .NET.
-Our solution may enrich .NET apps by performing generation, adjusting, search, and clearing various watermarks in Word documents.
-GroupDocs.Watermark available for many operating systems and .NET J2SE 7.0 (1.7), J2SE 8.0 (1.8) or above.
+       GroupDocs.Watermark for .NET provides a comprehensive solution for managing watermarks using .NET.
+Easily generate, edit, find, and remove watermarks from various document formats such as PDF, Microsoft Word, Excel, and more.
+Use GroupDocs.Watermark for .NET to integrate watermark management into your applications.

 ############################# Steps ############################
 steps: